memgraph/docs/gqlalchemy/how-to-guides/query-builder.md

 The third keyword argument is `literal` since we wanted the property `age` to be saved as an integer.
 If we used `expression` keyword argument instead of `literal`, then the `age` property would be a string (it would be quoted in Cypher query).
 Instead of `Operator.GREATER_THAN`, a simple string of value `">"` can be used.

-Just like in [property comparison](#filter-data-by-property-comparison), you can use different boolean operators to further filter the data.
+Just like in [property comparison](#filter-data-by-property-comparison), it is possible to use different boolean operators to further filter the data.

 <Tabs
 defaultValue="gqlalchemy"